Guy Larnach-Nevill, 4th Marquess of Abergavenny

 Major Guy Temple Montacute Larnach-Nevill, 4th Marquess of Abergavenny, JP, DL (15 July 1883 – 30 March 1954) was a British peer.

-Guy was the eldest son of Lord George Montacute Nevill and his wife Florence Mary Soanes.
+Guy was born at Saxonbury Lodge, Frant, Sussex, the eldest son of Lord George Montacute Nevill and his wife Florence Mary Soanes.

 He married Isabel Nellie Larnach (d.
 5 November 1953), the only child of James Walker Larnach, on 30 October 1909, and had three children: